Welcome to Wrexham: Five things we learned

 Enter Ryan Reynolds.

-However, Ker remains a key focus in the show, becoming the Hollywood pair's man on the inside at the Racecourse Ground where he introduces himself to the players as "Rob and Ryan's representative."
+However, Ker remains a key focus in the show, becoming the Hollywood pair's man on the inside at the Racecourse Ground where he introduces himself to the players as "Rob and Ryan's representative".

 No attempt is made to hide the laughter of the players as he exits his first meeting with them, with scenes such as that adding a feeling of authenticity, that scene is straight out of The Office.